atsb/Doom64EX-Plus/README.md

 ## Nintendo Switch

-Use the deviktro with Makefile.ns to build the nso and nro files.
+Install the devkitpro and compile with `make all -f Makefile.ns` to build the nso and nro files.

-## Xbox
+## Microsoft Xbox
 Use the vcproj provided on the xbox folder to compile with vs2003 and you will need to have the latest Xbox XDK Installed + a Windows XP Machine to compile it.